loyjoy-gmbh/integration-whatsapp/README.md

 ## Step 6: Configure keepalive

-- WhatsApp Business Api docker containers will crash every few days due to memory leaks and deadlocks in PostgreSQL database server.
-So it is mandatory to set up a keepalive cloud function, which monitors and reboots the compute engine.
+- WhatsApp Business Api docker containers will crash every few days due to memory leaks in coreapp and deadlocks in PostgreSQL database server.
+So it is absolutely mandatory to set up a keepalive cloud function, which monitors and reboots the Google Compute Engine VM.
 - Set up the cloud function in folder `keepalive` as `whatsapp-<tenant>-keepalive` in region `europe-west3` with 128 MB for PubSub topic `whatsapp-keepalive`.
-- Set up a Google Cloud Scheduler with `every 5 minutes` for PubSub topic `whatsapp-keepalive`.
+- Set up a Google Cloud Scheduler with `every 1 minutes` for PubSub topic `whatsapp-keepalive`.
 The payload has to be like

 ```
 {